Fall Welcome Event Schedule¶

 - All approved Welcome Events will be eligible for a $50 promotional grant to be used towards purchasing promotional supplies needed for the event.
 If additional costs are a concern, groups may seek other sources of funding.
 Refer to the Student Group Funding page for more information.

 - Note: Should the Welcome Event be cancelled, the hosting student group is responsible for any costs incurred and returning the $50 promotional grant.

 How will the approved events be promoted?

-- All approved events will be posted to the GopherLink Events Calendar and will be promoted to all incoming students by the Office for Student Affairs (OSA), Student Unions and Activities (SUA), Orientation & Transition Experiences (OTE), the Academic, Career & Campus Update (ACCU), and the Undergraduate Update (UU).
+- All approved events will be posted to the GopherLink Events Calendar and will be promoted to all incoming students by Student Unions and Activities (SUA) and Orientation & Transition Experiences (OTE).

 - Student groups are also encouraged to promote their events through other methods, such as social media, using their $50 promotional grant.

 Are groups allowed to have food at their events?

 - A food permit must be obtained for all events requesting to serve food.
 Student groups should reference the University’s Health & Safety Office guidelines for more information.

 - The students who are entering the University of Minnesota are at various points in their academic journey.
 For some students, this is their first time in a college or University setting.
 For others, they are new to the University of Minnesota, but began their academic career at another institution.
 To remain inclusive, please use the term “incoming students” to be inclusive of all first-year and transfer undergraduate, graduate, and professional student experiences.